mariohoyos92/http-afternoon/README.md

 Import axios near the top of the file:
 `import axios from 'axios';`

-This time there are going to be three `axios` requests made from `componentWillMount`, `updatePost`, and `deletePost` methods.
+This time there are going to be three `axios` requests made from `componentDidMount`, `updatePost`, and `deletePost` methods.

-The `componentWillMount` method will be using a GET request.
+The `componentDidMount` method will be using a GET request.

 The `updatePost` method will be using a PUT request.